jcalfee/.gitbin/README.markdown

 ./dos2unix
 ------------
-Strip off extra DOS new line character and set the 'execute' bit for user and group.
+Strip off extra DOS carrage return characters.
+The extra return characters, when in shell scripts, can cause strange errors.

-Note: some systems have this command already
+Some systems have this command already

 ./ssh-host